COMETS ANNOUNCE PLANS TO CELEBRATE THE LIFE OF JACK KANE

 KANE’S LEGACY OFF THE ICE

 Beyond the rink, Jack Kane was a pillar of the Mohawk Valley.
-After arriving from Toronto in 1960 to play for the Clinton Comets, Kane made the area his home for more than six decades — dedicating his life to the growth of the game and to the people around him.
+After arriving from Toronto in 1960 to play for the Clinton Comets, Kane made the area his home for more than six decades — dedicating his life to the growth of the game and the people around him.

 He coached in the Clinton Youth Hockey program for six years, leading a state champion Squirt team in 1973 that went on to finish third nationally.
 He later guided Clinton Central High School from 1985 to 1991, where his teams captured a Division II title and reached the Section III Finals.